 Included in the rack of Nakamichi “System One” equipment I recently acquired was a 600Ⅱ two head cassette console.
 This is the same rack that was involved in a building fire and the previously repaired Nakamichi 620 amplifier.

 I was kindly donated a Nakamichi “System One” rack of audio equipment recently.
 Overall the equipment was in good shape, but had been in a building fire and suffered from significant smoke damage.
 There was not any detectable heat damage and only minor water damage.
+After successfully repairing the 610 FM Tuner / Preamp I decide to tackle the model 620 audio power amplifier next.

 I managed to snag a Monroe 430 calculator that was in good condition and a reasonable price.
 The Monroe 430 is 14 digit four-function calculator with memory, percent, and a few other extras.
 I have worked on a model 425 and 420 in the past so I kind of knew what I was getting into, especially the lack of documentation.

 Welp, another calculator tale of woe.
 This time it is a Monroe 650 calculator found on eBay.
 The 650 is the top-end model of Monroe’s 600 series calculators.
 It is a 16 digit Nixie tube display calculator with addition, subtraction, multiplication, division, square root function, and two memories.
 It operates in fixed decimal or floating point modes, and has 5 changing indicators spaced every increment of the base-10 exponent of three from the decimal point.
+The price was right and included free shipping.